What does beta reading cost? What about proofreading? Proof-editing?

 - Scheduling: Is the MS ready now?
 If not, when will it be ready?
 Is the work time-sensitive?

 - For proofreading: what is the MS’s revision/editing history, and are you looking at a traditional proofread or a proof-edit?
 Has the MS been typeset/formatted for print publication (affects whether I look for layout issues or not)?

 - For beta reading: what combination of services are you looking at?
 Where relevant, please also specify how much of the MS it applies to.
 E.g. I’d like a beta read of my 90K MS. Detailed report, commentary on the first half.
 No grammar/spelling.
 Prose feedback on the first 2,000 words.
 If you’re unsure about one or more aspects, you can ask for multiple quotations (within reason), e.g. Please can you also let me know the price for the above but with no prose feedback.

 I will then take a look at your MS sample and calculate a quote for you.
-It will include prices and turnaround time for the standard service as well as the fast-track and flexi options.
+It will include prices and turnaround time for the standard, fast-track and flexi options.
 If you’re looking at proofreading, I will also provide a free sample of my work to help you figure out if we’re a good fit.

 If you’re interested in working with me, please then let me know as soon as possible so I can reserve space for you in my calendar.